effector/effector/beta/src/content/docs/en/api/effector/moduleCompat.md

 ---
 title: effector/compat
+description: Separate module of Effector with compatibility up to IE11 and Chrome 47 (browser for Smart TV devices)
 ---

 The library provides separate module with compatibility up to IE11 and Chrome 47 (browser for Smart TV devices).